 Forces exerted by erosion processes must exceed resistances of earth materials for entrainment and transportation to occur.
 Environmental conditions determine the magnitude of the forces, the resistances, and the relations among them.
 Erosion rates are highly variable in time and space due to changing relations between forces and resistances.
 The major factors governing wind-erosion rates are wind velocity, topography, surface roughness, soil properties and soil moisture, vegetation cover, and land use.
 The major factors governing fluvial-erosion rates on hillslopes are rainfall energy, topography, soil properties, vegetation cover, and land use.
 The major factors governing fluvial-erosion rates in stream channels are depth and velocity of water flow, together with the size and cohesiveness of the bed and bank materials.
 The major factors governing glacial-erosion rates are the depth and velocity of ice flow, together with the hardness of the bed and side-wall materials.

-During the twentieth century, public and research interest focused on fluvial erosion.
 The erosion rate under natural, undisturbed conditions is known as geologic, normal, or natural erosion.
 The erosion rate following land disturbance, usually due to human activities such as agriculture, mining, or construction, is known as accelerated or anthropic erosion.
 Human activities are capable of changing erosion rates by two or three orders of magnitude.
 Conversely, soil-conservation practices can reduce erosion rates to approximate the natural rate if the properly designed, applied, and maintained.
 Effective erosion control is based upon either decreases in forces impinging on surfaces or increases in the resistances of surface materials.
 See also: Soil conservation

 Accelerated erosion by fluvial processes may be the most important environmental problem worldwide because of its spatial and temporal ubiquity.
 Erosion rates commonly exceed soil-formation rates, causing depletion of soil resources.
 The effects of erosion are insidious due to the removal of the fertile topsoil horizon, compromising food production.
 Sediment frequently is transported well beyond the source area to degrade water quality in streams and lakes, harm aquatic life, reduce the water-storage capacity of reservoirs, and increase channel-maintenance costs.
 See also: Soil